-- Students will usually have 6 classroom-based theory lessons per week and are expected to refine their physical performance in their chosen activity in their own time. - The use of practical lessons to supplement the theory in an applied manner occurs where necessary. - The main course books used will be the new AQA A level PE and AS Level PE (Atherton, Burrows, Howitt and Young) text books. - Students have to compile an Individual Portfolio CD-ROM/DVD containing evidence of all of their practical work for their Non-Examination Assessment (NEA).
+- Students will usually have 6 classroom-based theory lessons per week and are expected to refine their physical performance in their chosen activity in their own time. - The use of practical lessons to supplement the theory in an applied manner occurs where necessary. - The main course books used will be the new AQA A level PE and AS Level PE (Atherton, Burrows, Howitt and Young) text books. - Students have to compile an Individual Portfolio containing evidence of their practical performance for their Non-Examination Assessment (NEA).